Nathnos/data_structures/README.md

 - Data structure based on UnionFind
 - Implementation of WeightedGraphs
 - Minimal Spannig Tree (MST) with Kruskal and Prim algorithms
-- Shortest Path with Dijkstra algorithm (not implemented yet)
+- Shortest Path with Dijkstra algorithm

 ## N-Heaps
 - Priority Queue : based on Heap Class, uses an ArrayList.
 Can update.